celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

   }
 ```

-Now, deploying the contracts to Alfajores with this command:
+Now, deploy the contracts to Alfajores with this command:

 ```javascript
 truffle migrate --network alfajores